standardebooks/manual/7-high-level-structural-patterns.rst

 #.
 Each :html:`<tr>` is either a block of dialog or a standalone stage direction.

 #.
+Personas are typically characters that have speaking roles.
+They are set in small caps and never in italics, even if the surrounding text is in italics.

+#.
 Works that are plays or that contain sections of dramatic dialog have this core CSS:

 	.. code:: css